Is Cisco UCM Cloud or Webex Calling Right For Your Move to Unified Communications as a Service (UCaaS)?

 Cisco UCM Cloud to Webex Calling: Head-to-Head

 Sometimes when trying to decide between two UCaaS platforms, it is important to keep size in mind.
-Historically, Cisco UCM Cloud has been mainly aimed toward enterprise customers (1,000+ users) while Webex Calling is targeted more towards SMB and mid-market customers (10-1,000 users).
+Historically, Cisco UCM Cloud has focused on large businesses with over 1,000 users.
+In contrast, small to mid-sized businesses with 10 to 1,000 users benefit from Webex Calling.

 Another topic for consideration is the integration of existing systems and technologies you are already using in your organization.
-While both Webex Calling and Cisco UCM Cloud are enterprise-grade platforms for UCaaS, Cisco UCM Cloud offers the broadest set of features for calling and voice messaging in its current state.
+Both Webex Calling and Cisco UCM Cloud are strong platforms for UCaaS.
+However, Cisco UCM Cloud has the most features for calling and voice messaging right now.

 Who Should Consider Moving to UCaaS?